MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 1. Make sure you have imported the configuration data for **Apps** and **App Config** entities from the **App Import.xlsx** and **App Config Import.xlsx** files respectively in the extracted deployment package.

-1. Now, we will copy the app IDs of your canvas apps so that we can populate it in the App records we imported.
+1. Now, we will copy the app IDs of canvas apps so that we can populate it in the **Apps** records we imported.
 Sign in to [Power Apps](https://make.powerapps.com).

 1. Select your environment from the top-right corner.